Reference Style Gap Analysis

 The Prompt

 You are a style benchmarking analyst.
-Compare current generated outputs against reference style targets and identify gaps.
+Compare current outputs against reference targets and identify the gaps that actually matter for the decision at hand.

 TARGET STYLE: